Code-Institute-Submissions/sipostudent-Milestone-Project-2/README.md

 - In my opinion, Single Page Apps (SPA) are better for making responsive websites, supporting mobile devices, tablet & Desktop.
 Furthermore, game apps seem to demand this option as the user's attention is required to focus on interactive events and self-triggering actions; thus, an alternative option to SPA seems counterproductive.

-- No extra queries are required to the server to download pages; which consequently makes the website load faster.
+- No extra queries are required to the server to download pages; which consequently makes the app load faster.

 - By opting for a SPA, better user-friendliness arises via a purely linear experience, with a clear beginning, middle, and end.